Skip to content

 The Goodr OGs come in one size.
 This is both their greatest design simplification and their biggest limitation.

-Try-before-you-buy recommendation: If ordering online, try the OGs immediately upon arrival with a short 10-minute run.
+Try-before-you-buy: If ordering online, test the OGs immediately on arrival with a short 10-minute run.
 If they fit, you're set for months.
-If they don't, return them — no amount of break-in will fix a size mismatch.
+If they don't, return them.
+No amount of break-in will fix a size mismatch.

 Comfort Over Distance

 For runners the OGs fit properly, comfort over long distances is excellent.
-The 22g weight creates almost no nose bridge pressure.
-The temples rest lightly enough that there's no behind-the-ear soreness, even on 2+ hour runs.
+The 22g weight creates almost no nose bridge pressure, and the temples rest lightly enough that there's no behind-the-ear soreness even on 2+ hour runs.

 Hat Compatibility

 The slim temple profile slides cleanly under running caps and visors without creating pressure points.
-This is a significant practical advantage — many premium sport frames have thicker temples that conflict with hat brims, forcing you to choose between sunglasses and sun protection on your head.
+Many premium sport frames have thicker temples that conflict with hat brims, forcing a choice between sunglasses and a cap.
+The OGs don't create this conflict.

 Durability and Lifespan